 Inducted in 1998

-She is active in the study of a wide range of problems in the physics of solids but has made her most notable contributions to carbon science with special attention given to carbon nanostructures.
-As an MIT professor she has had an opportunity to work at the cutting edge of developing and understanding novel forms of nanostructured carbons such as intercalation compounds, carbon nanotubes and graphene.
-Over 70 Ph.D. advisees and hundreds of graduate students in the classroom have trained with her and have gone on to advance science and technology broadly.
+Known internationally for her broad contributions to condensed matter and materials physics, she made additions to advancing carbon science and its novel nanomaterials.
+Mildred was active in the study of a wide range of problems in the physics of solids.
+As an MIT professor, Mildred had an opportunity to work with cutting-edge developments and understood novel forms of nanostructured carbons, like intercalation compounds, carbon nanotubes, and graphene.
+Over 70 PhD advisees and hundreds of graduate students in the classroom have trained with her and have gone on to advance science and technology broadly.

-Professor Dresselhaus is the author of four books on carbon science.
-She has been guided by a desire to advance the frontiers of science and to serve the scientific community through their professional societies and in training the next generation of researchers.
+Mildred was the author of four books on carbon science.
+She desired to advance the frontiers of science and to serve the scientific community through their professional societies and in training the next generation of researchers.